 - 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
 Typical values given for TA=25°C. Not 100% tested. - 3.
 Test condition is shown as Figure 104 and Figure 105. - 4.
 While programming consecutive bytes, Page Program instruction provides optimized timings by selecting to program the whole 256 bytes or only a few bytes between 1~256 bytes. - 5. "n"=how many bytes to program(n>2).
-The number of (n/16) will be round up to next integer. - 6.
+The number of (n/16) will be round up to next integer.
+In the formula, while n=1, byte program time=32us.
+While n=17, byte program time=48us. - 6.
 By default dummy cycle value.
 Please refer to the "Table 1.
 Read performance Comparison". - 7.
 Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 8.
 For tPRS, minimum timing must be observed before issuing the next program suspend command.
 However, a period equal to or longer than the typical timing is required in order for the program operation to make progress. - 9.
 For tERS, minimum timing must be observed before issuing the next erase suspend command.
-However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress.
+However, a period equal to or longer than the typical timing is required in order for the erase operation to make progress. - 10. tCLQV and tCLQX are tested under the Output Driver Strength (ODS) which is configured as default according to "Output Driver Strength Table".